 Optimist Fleet (age 15 and below)

 GreenFleet Championship Fleet

 beginner competitive/advanced

 White Fleet Blue Fleet Red Fleet

 15yrs and below 10yrs and below 11 to 12 13 to 15yrs

 Boats must be class legal, but are not measured except for safety items Boats must be class legal and are measured at major championships such as Nationals, Team Trials and MidWinters.

-Silver Fleet, Gold Fleet - arbitrary designations used when no GreenFleet is offered, but organizers wish to run two courses or two levels of racing by skill/experience.
-Silver is NOT GreenFleet!
+eet is offered, but organizers wish to lver is NOT GreenFleet!